Show All Answers

 The University takes the privacy of Academic Records very seriously, and a highly detailed policy regarding such records can be found in the Undergraduate Bulletin:

-A more direct version of the policy, as well as specifics regarding Electronic records, can be found here.
+A more direct version of the policy, as well as specifics regarding electronic records, can be found on the Electronic Records and Privacy Policy page.

 How can I provide accommodations for my students with disabilities?

 Students with disabilities are encouraged to contact the Academic Resource Center (ARC) for appropriate accommodations.
-The ARC includes specific information for faculty regarding students with disabilities, including a clear delineation of the roles of faculty, student, and the ARC, as well as a more general policy that “students who self-identify and provide sufficient documentation of a qualifying disability are entitled to receive reasonable accommodations, such as modifications of programs, academic adjustments, or auxiliary aides as a means to participate in programs and activities.”
-The Office of University Safety also has a helpful guide for students with disabilities.
+The ARC includes specific information for faculty regarding students with disabilities, including clear delineations of the roles of faculty, students, and the ARC, as well as a more general policy stating that “students who self-identify and provide sufficient documentation of a qualifying disability are entitled to receive reasonable accommodations, such as modifications of programs, academic adjustments, or auxiliary aides as a means to participate in programs and activities.”

 Does Georgetown have an honor system?